Itayventura/Itayventura/README.md

 - [Who wants to be a millionaire](https://github.com/Itayventura/WhoWantsToBeAMillionaire) - designed and implemented a Trivia Game system which manages a music questionnaire and decides who the next millionaire is.
 Used MySQL for storing the data and Python for the service implementation and data collection.
 - [Compiler](https://github.com/Itayventura/COMPILATION) - implemented a compiler as part of Compilation Course in Java
 <br></br>
-#### Who am I?
-- I have in-depth understanding of data structures and related algorithms, object-oriented programming and design
-- I have deep knowledge in RDBMS, designed and implemented from scratch database for apps in Java and Python.
-- I am familiar with JDBC, JPA Hiberante, Reactive Hibernate, JPQL.
-- I am passionate about software architechture and I am familiar with DDD, Clean Architechture, and Hexgonal Architechture.
-- I always follow the Clean Code principles and the boy scout rule - leave the code cleaner than you found it.
-- I graduated BSc in Computer Science at Tel Aviv University on 2020.
-- My projects are available [here](https://github.com/itayventura?tab=repositories)

 ---

 #### Languages